SouthernMethodistUniversity/git/sections/git-and-github.md

 ![Image showing where the button to fork a repo is located](../sections/images/fork-button.png)

 Doing so would also adjust the attribution information in the upper left hand corner.
-Your username would replace `DHRI-Curriculum`, showing that you are looking at a copy of the repository on your account now.
-Additionally, it will reference the origin account, in this case, `DHRI-Curriculum` below after `forked from`, since this was the origin point of _your_ fork.
+Your username would replace `SouthernMethodistUniversity`, showing that you are looking at a copy of the repository on your account now.
+Additionally, it will reference the origin account, in this case, `SouthernMethodistUniversity` below after `forked from`, since this was the origin point of _your_ fork.

 ![Image showing the changes in attribution that happen when a repo is forked](../sections/images/forking-attrib-chng.png)